The Paradox of Progress: Why Modern Medicine Needs Ancient Wisdom

 If life is easier now, why is anxiety at an all-time high?

-The answer lies in the mismatch between our biology and our environment.
-Our “fight or flight” system was designed for occasional, life-threatening bursts of adrenaline… like running from a predator, such as a tiger or a bear.
-Today, that same system is triggered hundreds of times a day by traffic jams, deadlines, and social media likes.
+Here’s what’s happening.
+Your biology hasn’t caught up with your environment.
+Your fight-or-flight system was designed for occasional, life-threatening bursts of adrenaline… like running from a tiger or bear.
+Today, that same system triggers hundreds of times daily from traffic jams, deadlines, and social media likes.

-Modern medicine is brilliant at treating the consequence of this lifestyle, by giving us calcium-channel-blockers for hypertension, statins for cholesterol, and anxiolytics for stress.
-But it does not address the root cause: the loss of our internal rhythm.
+Modern medicine is brilliant at treating the consequences of this lifestyle.
+Calcium-channel blockers for hypertension.
+Statins for cholesterol.
+Anxiolytics for stress.
+But it doesn’t address the root cause: the loss of your internal rhythm.

-We have excellent “Sickness Care,” but we are struggling with true “Health Care.”
+We have excellent sickness care.
+But we’re struggling with true healthcare.

 Looking Back to Move Forward

-The ancient seers (Rishis) did not have MRIs, but they had a profound understanding of the “inner instrument” (antahkarana).
-They understood that health is not just the absence of disease; it is the harmonious balance of mind, body, and spirit.
+The ancient seers (Rishis) didn’t have MRIs.
+But they had a profound understanding of the “inner instrument” (antahkarana).
+They understood that health isn’t just the absence of disease… it’s the harmonious balance of mind, body, and spirit.

-They recognized that the external world will always be chaotic.
-Therefore, the only way to find health is to cultivate an internal stability that the world cannot disturb.
+They recognized something crucial: the external world will always be chaotic.
+You can’t control that.
+But you can cultivate an internal stability that nothing can disturb.

 The Ancient Tools: Satva, Rajas, and Tamas